Let's connect GCP to our home network (RTX1200) via VPN

 If you have not set up a VPN before, entering this screen will start the VPN setup wizard

-The difference between the two is whether the VPN tunnel is redundant or not.
+The difference between the two is whether or not the VPN tunnel is redundant.

-This time, we will set up a "Traditional VPN."
+This time, we will configure it using "Traditional VPN."

 For the following settings, we have introduced the settings screen with images in the slides, but since they are difficult to see, we will also introduce the settings screen here